-The Board has established a remuneration committee with its role and functions set out in its specific written terms of reference in accordance with the provisions set out in the CG Code, which are posted on the websites of the Stock Exchange and the Company.
+The Board has established a remuneration committee of the Board ("Remuneration Committee") with its role and functions set out in its specific written terms of reference in accordance with the provisions set out in the CG Code, which are published on the websites of the Stock Exchange and the Company.
 The principal duties of the Remuneration Committee are to formulate the Company's remuneration policy and to make recommendations on the remuneration packages of the Directors and senior management of the Company to the Board for approval.
 The Company's remuneration policy is based on the positions, duties and performances of the employees.
 The employees' remuneration varies according to their positions, which may include salary, overtime allowance, bonus and various subsidies.
 The performance appraisal system varies according to the positions of the employees.
 The performance appraisal is supervised by the performance management committee.

-During the Year and as at the date of this report, the Remuneration Committee comprised one executive Director and three independent non-executive Directors.
-Mr. Leung Chi Kin is the chairman of the Remuneration Committee and Mr. Liu Yang, Ms. Li Sin Ming, Ivy and Mr. Sy Lai Yin, Sunny are the members of the Remuneration Committee.
+During the Year and up to the date of this report, the Remuneration Committee comprised the following Directors:

+Name of Director Position Mr. Leung Chi Kin (Chairman) Independent non-executive Director Mr. Liu Yang (resigned with effect from 15 May 2021) Executive Director Ms. Li Sin Ming, Ivy Independent non-executive Director Mr. Sy Lai Yin, Sunny Independent non-executive Director